wandb/weave/docs/docs/guides/evaluation/scorers.md

 When the evaluation is run, `evaluate_uppercase` checks if the text is all uppercase.

 ## Class-based Scorers
-For more advanced evaluations, especially when you need to keep track of additional scorer metadata, try different prompts for your LLM-evaluators or make multiple function calls, you can use the `Scorer` class.
+For more advanced evaluations, especially when you need to keep track of additional scorer metadata, try different prompts for your LLM-evaluators, or make multiple function calls, you can use the `Scorer` class.

 **Requirements:**
-- Inherit from `weave.Scorer`.
+1. Inherit from `weave.Scorer`.
-- Define a `score` method decorated with `@weave.op`.
+2. Define a `score` method decorated with `@weave.op`.
-- The `score` method must return a dictionary.
+3. The `score` method must return a dictionary.

 Example: